ArminJo/arduino-test-compile/README.md

 # Revision History
 ### Version v2.5.0
-- Build result files (and build temporaryfiles) are now stored in the build source directory by internally using cli parameter *--build-path*.
+- Build result files (and build temporary files) are now stored in the build source directory by internally using cli parameter *--build-path*.
 - Fixed skipped compile of examples, if one *.ino file is present in the repository root.
 - `examples-build-properties` now used also for **c and S* extra_flags.
 - Added `save-generated-files` parameter.